 Black people need to remember no matter where you come from, if we aren’t together in this, we can’t put all these issues to rest and do not compare, for everyone has struggled to come through.
 The only kind we belong to is mankind.
 So for your own sake, do not let your personal issues divide us.
 There is power in unity, that no one can defeat.
 Please, everyone, wake up already!

 This blog isn’t trying to place injustices above others, the whole thing has the potential to become an issue itself.
 But for me it’s important we voice our rights.
 It’s centuries too late, thousands of murders and cases of ill and mistreatment.
-Nevertheless, we’ve done so well, getting to the positions we have in society through sport, music and other platforms and changing the face of Britain and the world.
+Nevertheless, we’ve done so well, getting to the positions we have in society through sport, music, and other platforms and changing the face of Britain and the world.

-If I scroll through my timeline right now, I always see at least a handful of post reminding me that I am valuable, powerful and should be surrounding myself with folks like me.
+If I scroll through my timeline right now, I always see at least a handful of posts reminding me that I am valuable, powerful, and should be surrounding myself with folks like me.
 I love it, the more positivity the better.
 Unfortunately, this does tend to make us feel a false sense of accomplishment or importance without our necessary contributions and actual application.
 Have you considered that the very reason you may NOT be already standing in circles with influential, like-minded black folks is that you have yet to embrace those very characteristics for yourself?
 Creating avenues of your life where folks come in (with the correct like-minded energy) and leave (with the negative hurtful lack of support and uplifting energy)?

 What I mean is, what if they aren’t the issue?